jeffwarnica/rhc-miq-quickstart/README.md

 Supports single SC items deploying to different providers (if not a great idea).

+Flavors (for on-prem providers, and mapping to Cloud) are configured in a single location.

 # Requirements
 This has been "tested" against CloudForms 4.7.